 Taking a cue from these shifting philosophies, the graphic design trends that favored a Spartan and minimal look are out.
 Typography that was either too thick or clunky or too playful; brand messaging that had too many design elements going on; coloring styles that were sending mixed messages, are all taking a backseat in 2021.

 The new year and the new decade are about a cozier vibe, a humanistic feel, and organic consumer connections.
+And since graphic design is my passion, here are some of the trends I think will be retiring soon.

 So, keep your branding on point for the new times and take a look at the 5 graphic design trends that we are bidding adieu in 2021.